PTB-SR/ocdb/docs/usecases.rst

     ocdb.elements.Co.n(uncertainties=True)

-This would return a list of *three* numpy arrays, the first two one-dimensional, the third two-dimensional with lower and upper bound.
+This would return a list of *four* one-dimensional numpy arrays: wavelength, *n* lower bound, and upper bound.
 How lower and upper bound are defined can be looked up in the metadata.

 And of course, this could be combined with asking for an explicit unit for the energy/wavelength axis: